 - Your predicted income security over the life of the loan

-- Your existing expenses (e.g daily living expenses, bills, existing debts)
+- Your existing expenses (e.g. daily living expenses, bills, existing debts)

-Secured personal loan
+Secured personal loans

 The advantage of a secured personal loan is that because you’re securing your loan against an asset, you can expect lower interest rates than an unsecured loan.
-However, keep in mind that lenders will have strict conditions outlining what’s considered an asset and you’ll have to provide documentation to prove its value.
+However, keep in mind that lenders will have strict conditions outlining what’s considered an asset, and you’ll have to provide documentation to prove its value.

-Unsecured personal loan
+Unsecured personal loans

-A fixed rate loan retains the same interest rate throughout the term of your loan rather than fluctuating depending on the market.
+A fixed-rate loan retains the same interest rate throughout the term of your loan rather than fluctuating depending on the market.
 This is a good option for borrowers looking for the security of knowing exactly how much to budget for each month.

-A co-sign loan requires someone who is not the principal borrower to add their name to the loan application as a guarantor.
+A co-sign loan requires someone not the principal borrower to add their name to the loan application as a guarantor.
 This means that the co-signer is legally responsible for the loan amount and any associated fees the borrower is unable to pay.

 If you have a low credit score, having someone co-sign your loan may improve your chances of approval or the interest rate that you’re offered.

-Credit card cash advance
+Credit card cash advances

 A credit card cash advance is when you use your existing credit card to withdraw cash rather than pay for goods and services.
-This could include withdrawing from an ATM or point of sale, transferring money from your credit card to another account, or using it for travellers cheques, or any other cash equivalents.
+This could include withdrawing from an ATM or point of sale, transferring money from your credit card to another account, using it for traveller’s cheques, or any other cash equivalents.

-Usually, when you make a purchase on your credit card it comes with an interest free period, but with a cash advance, you’ll be charged a once off fee which usually compounds daily.
+Usually, when you make a purchase on your credit card, it comes with an interest-free period, but with a cash advance, you’ll be charged a once-off fee which usually compounds daily.
 Missing a cash advance repayment can also negatively affect your credit score.

-Debt consolidation loan
+Debt consolidation loans

 A debt consolidation loan is a way to roll all your debts into one single, manageable repayment amount.
 This means that instead of paying multiple interest rates for your different loans, if done well, your debt consolidation will be at one single interest rate that’s lower than the average of your current debts.
-Depending on your financial needs a debt consolidation loan could help you with:
+Depending on your financial needs, a debt consolidation loan could help you with: